 - current academic progress and Year 1 course results

-- as well as other relevant information in the application form
+- other relevant information in the application form

-The School will wish to be satisfied that there are bona fide academic reasons for wishing to undertake the Erasmus year; that the Erasmus university must be able to provide a year of study as close as possible in standard and content to the equivalent year of the SOAS degree; that students will be able to cope in a different learning and teaching environment and will have a reasonable chance of successfully completing the year of study; and that the completed year will permit smooth progression to the final year of the degree back at SOAS.
+The School will wish to be satisfied that there are valid academic reasons for wishing to undertake the Erasmus+ year; that the partner university must be able to provide a year of study as close as possible in standard and content to the equivalent year of the SOAS degree; that students will be able to cope in a different learning and teaching environment and will have a reasonable chance of successfully completing the year of study; and that the completed year will permit smooth progression to the final year of the degree back at SOAS.